Form 8.3 - Warpaint London Plc

 |Rathbone Brothers plc

-Börse aktuell - Live TickerATX fester -- DAX höher -- Wall Street startet im Plus -- Asiens Börsen schließen uneinheitlich - Nachholverluste in Japan
+Börse aktuell - Live TickerATX im Plus -- DAX mit neuem Rekordhoch - erstmals über 20.900-Punkte-Marke -- Wall Street höher -- Asiens Börsen letztlich uneins

-Am heimischen Aktienmarkt geht es am Dienstag nach oben.
-Auch der Handel in Deutschland verläuft freundlich.
-Die US-Börsen eröffnen in Grün.
-Die Börsen in Asien zeigten sich uneinheitlich.
+Der heimische Aktienmarkt zeigt sich vor dem Wochenende stärker.
+Der deutsche Leitindex setzt seine Rekordrally fort.
+Die US-Börsen notieren im Freitagshandel mit Gewinnen.
+Die Börsen in Fernost fanden am Freitag keine gemeinsame Richtung.